benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 The OAuth2 server MUST

-* accept the client ID that is given in the config file, or if that is not given,
+* accept the client ID that is given in the configuration file, or if that is not given,
 * implement Dynamic Client Registration {{!RFC7591}} in the way as defined by [OAuth2Client] and accept the resulting Client ID,